| |

 Such is not always the case.

-Last July, as I checked out at the library, boys in tow, that all changed.
+In July of 2017, as I checked out at the library, boys in tow, that all changed.
 Somewhat on a whim and because they needed a new board member from my town, the executive director at our local library asked me about applying to sit on the library’s Board of Trustees.

 I’m not sure if it was the giant stack of books we took home every couple of weeks, my demeanor, or just a simple peek at my address that sparked her to make the ask.
 She doesn’t often man the check out desk (as she’s typically behind the scenes keeping the little library engine chugging and on the tracks) so a handful of circumstances fell into place that she and I were both in the same place at the right time to come together and fill a need.

 I told her I’d consider the offer and pondered it as I drove home.
-Truth be told, my intuition knew the answer, but it wasn’t without plenty of push back from my planner.
+Truth be told, my intuition knew the answer, but it wasn’t without plenty of push back from my calendar.
 She offered this opportunity in the midst of an enormous and somewhat overwhelming project at work.
-T was weeks away from starting kindergarten at a new school, our first foray into public school and no longer on the same daycare schedule as J. We saw football, hockey, basketball and swimming lessons on the horizon.
-Where would I ever find time to do this well?

 Before even arriving in my driveway, I knew this was the opportunity for which I’d been searching.
 My boys and I are frequent visitors to the library and love reading together.
-Although I wish I read more, I squeeze in time for about two books per month for myself (which feels like a lot to me).
-Joining a board of a hyper local organization would also provide a great chance for me to really get to know and become involved in our community, something I’ve finally been motivated to explore after so many years of living in temporary locations.
+Although I wish I read more, I squeezed in time for about two books per month for myself (which feels like a lot to me).
+These days, I read about 50-60 books per year, a muscle I’ve worked and strengthen over time.

 I applied, was accepted, and jumped head first into a whole new world.
 It’s been one heck of a learning experience but just the chance I wanted to build my resume as a valuable contributor to my community and the enriching organizations that make it great.